 - Be aware of the value of sound capital and commercial planning.

 - Appreciate the importance of quality control and the various methods of assuring quality for customers in both traditional manufacture and in the composite assembly methods.

 These outcomes are not well defined, are not clearly linked to a level of study or achievement and have no clear mechanism of assessment.

 What is a Curriculum Map?

 Simply put, a Curriculum Map is a visual representation of how and where the modules which create the programme deliver the programme learning outcomes through teaching, practice and assessment.
-A good example can be found here.

 How do I Produce a Curriculum Map?